 His passing, as expected as it was after a steady and yet rapid decline of six months, started a very sudden series of utterly unexpected familial developments and discoveries, and I will possibly never fully understand how much these were responsible for a turmoil and confusion, and bitterly deep sense of grief I have been feeling since then.

-Grief over parental loss feels like being a member of an exclusive club, similar to other “special experiences” in life like parenting, taking ballet class, renal colics, moving to a foreign country: You feel that you can really only talk to people in a meaningful way, who have made similar experiences.
+Grief over filial loss feels like being a member of an exclusive club, similar to other “special experiences” in life like parenting, taking ballet class, renal colics, moving to a foreign country: You feel that you can really only talk to people in a meaningful way, who have made similar experiences.

 One of my most precious moments in the weeks after my father’s death was an unexpected conversation over lunch with a friend in London, who had also lost her father, even though it was already quite a number of years ago.

 The pain never stops, she said.
 And so far, she seems proven right.
 It was comforting to speak to someone who knew instinctively, who felt what I felt, whose expression of condolence seemed so very much more powerful than those well-intended ones from friends and others, who had not yet lost a parent.

 It is reassuring to hear that there are common things, that connect us.

 Very importantly, too, I am far from saying that losing a parent in the middle of your life is the worst that can happen to you.
 It really is not.
 Losing a child surely must be on a whole other level of grief, another dimension.

 Grief makes us realise the complexity of the relationship we had with the person we have lost.
 Invariably, this newly discovered complexity falls into the vacuum created by the death of the person we had this relationship with.

 No meaningful adjustments are possible anymore.
 Or are they?